ajwazir/End-to-end-ETL-ML-Tableau/README.md

 * `current_weather_daily_20230927.csv` (weather forecast from 2023/09/27 - daily) and
 * `current_weather_hourly_20230927.csv` (weather forecast from 2023/09/27 - hourly).

+Since the storage on Github is limited I opted to provide the above mentioned *.csv files through a link, which can be found here: `Database-Tables/link-to-database-tables`

 ## 1.1.
 Prerequisites
 To run this project, you need an AWS account to run the project in the cloud.